 Greater-Prairie Chicken & Sharp-tailed Grouse viewing

-From March 15th - April 30th each year, Calamus Outfitters offers tours to see Greater Prairie-Chickens and Sharp-tailed Grouse performing their mating displays.
+Calamus Outfitters offers guided tours during the spring courting season to see Greater Prairie Chickens and Sharp-tailed Grouse performing their mating displays.
 With the Nebraska Sandhills as the backdrop, these birds put on quite the show in order for the chance to mate.
 This is a must see for anyone who enjoys nature and is truly a unique wildlife experience.
 For more information call 308-346-4697 or visit our website at:

 Annual Pumpkin Carving